-Figure 5.21: Alias maps rules window.
+Figure 5.22: List of service classes window.

-Alias maps are only used by the extensions associated to them using the $Alias\ maps$ field in the extension configuration dialog, section 5.1 on page 38.
+Alias maps are only used by the extensions associated to them using the Alias maps field in the extension configuration dialog, section 5.1 on page 38.

-▼ To call a queue from an extensions, the 38 feature code can be used (as explained in section 21.5 on page 169).
+To call a queue from an extensions, the 38 feature code can be used (as explained in section 21.5 on page 169).